-- 2.3.34 "Outcomes" means a demonstration of relevant abilities or competencies (including knowledge, skills, attitudes and values). - 2.3.35 "Part-time student" means a person for whom study is not the main activity, who may be employed and is enrolled for fewer than the specified number of modules per semester and who may complete his/her qualification within a longer specified time frame than the minimum study period stipulated for an equivalent full-time programme. - 2.3.36 "Pipeline qualification" means a qualification that is being phased out within a particular time frame.
+- 2.3.44 "Online invigilation" is used to ensure the integrity of online assessments.
+Invigilation software is used to authenticate and verify student identity.
+Electronic invigilation ensures that the student completes an assessment without receiving additional, outside or unauthorised assistance. - 2.3.45 "Outcomes" means a demonstration of relevant abilities or competencies (including knowledge, skills, attitudes and values). - 2.3.46 "Part-time student" means a person for whom study is not the main activity, who may be employed and is enrolled for fewer than the specified number of modules per semester and who may complete his/her qualification within a longer specified time frame than the minimum study period stipulated for an equivalent full-time programme. - 2.3.47 "Pipeline qualification" means a qualification that is being phased out within a particular time frame.
 It affords the student currently in the qualification the opportunity to complete the qualification.

-A pipeline qualification is not available for registration for first time entering students.
+A pipeline qualification is not available for registration for first-time entering students.

-2.3.37 "Plagiarism" means passing off ideas, however expressed, including in the form of phrases, words, images, artefacts, sounds, or other intellectual or artistic outputs, as one's own when they are not one's own; or such passing off, as an original contribution, of ideas that are one's own but have been expressed on a previous occasion for assessment by any academic institution or in any published form, without acknowledgement of the previous expression.
-Plagiarism is understood as one of several related forms of academic dishonesty, all of which are addressed in the Student Disciplinary Code.
+"Plagiarism" means passing off ideas, however expressed, including in the 2.3.48 form of phrases, words, images, artefacts, sounds, or other intellectual or artistic outputs, as one's own when they are not one's own; or such passing off, as an original contribution, of ideas that are one's own but have been expressed on a previous occasion for assessment by any academic institution or in any published form, without acknowledgement of the previous expression.
+Plagiarism is understood as one of several related forms of academic dishonesty, all of which are addressed in the Student Disciplinary Code and the UJ Policy on Academic Misconduct (once approved).

-"Reportable plagiarism" means Plagiarism that:
+"Actionable plagiarism" means Plagiarism that: